lopezmontes/GenoMus/specs/GenoMus_specifications.md

 ---------
 ## Anatomy of a genotype function

+### Function naming
+As a convenient convention to improve the understanding of the function tree, genotype functions are named beginning with the type identifier, a letter that identifies their type of output (see [types of genotype function](#function-types-for-genotypes).

 ### Input arguments
-All genotype functions, except leaf functions, expect arguments received from other genotype function.
-The input arguments can only come from one of the [predefined types of functions](#function-types-for-genotypes).
+All genotype functions, except leaf functions, expect arguments received from another genotype function.
+The input arguments can only come from one of the predefined types of genotype function.

+The names of the input arguments are of free choice.

 ### Output data structure
 To enable effective chaining of functions, all functions inside a genotype share the same output data structure.
 This output data is returned within an array according to the following order of elements: